Parent guide

 What online Add Maths tuition typically costs in Malaysia

-Small online group classes commonly run around RM250/month (roughly four 1.5-hour classes), while one-to-one online tuition is charged hourly — MathPert's is RM150/hour.
-Groups are more affordable and add peer discussion; one-to-one moves entirely at your child's pace.
-Many families start by checking where their child actually stands before choosing a format.
+Small online group classes commonly run around RM250/month (roughly four 1.5-hour classes).
+One-to-one online tuition is charged hourly.
+MathPert's rate is RM150/hour.
+Groups are more affordable and bring in peer discussion.
+One-to-one moves entirely at your child's pace.
+Many families start with a diagnostic to understand where the gaps actually are, then choose the format that fits.

 First step